eway-crm/php-lib/Examples/SearchForCompany/README.md

 This example should show you how to search for company based on one or more parameters.

-All you need to is to make yourself an array with parameters by which you want to search company and use it as an argument of function ```$connector->SearchCompanies()``` .
+All you need to is to make yourself an array with parameters by which you want to search company and use it as an argument of function ```$connector->searchCompanies()``` .

 ```php